 2. Rate Parity Strategy

-In simple terms, a rate parity strategy involves maintaining consistent rates for the same product, across all online distribution channels.
-The key benefit of this is that it provides transparency for consumers, while it is also often a prerequisite of advertising rooms through online travel agents, such as Expedia and Booking.com.
+A rate parity strategy involves maintaining consistent rates for the same product across all online distribution channels.
+The key benefit of this is that it provides transparency for consumers.
+It is also often a prerequisite for advertising rooms through online travel agents like Expedia and Booking.com.

 The primary challenge is that OTAs charge commission, and paying this while charging a low rate can eat into the revenue you would have earned through direct bookings.
 However, direct bookings can be stimulated in ways aside from simple room rate adjustments, as we will cover later in this article.